-HESI is pleased to make available the COMprehensive Protein Allergen REsource (COMPARE) 2017 database: a new transparent resource for the identification of protein sequences that are known or putative allergens.
+The second iteration of the COMprehensive Protein Allergen REsource (COMPARE), "COMPARE 2018", is now available.
+Please visit the "Database" tab for complete details.
+COMPARE is a new transparent resource for the identification of protein sequence that are known or putative allergens.

 The COMPARE Allergen Database